Sitara Brooj Akbar: Early life and education

-Akbar was born on 10 February 2000 in the small town of Rabwah in Punjab, Pakistan is the eldest of 5 siblings and belongs to the Ahmadiyya Muslim Community.
-She is serving as the youth ambassador for Pakistan Association Dubai. and is a student.
+Sitara Brooj Akbar was born on 10 February 2000 in the small town of Rabwah in Punjab, Pakistan is the eldest of 5 siblings, and belongs to the Ahmadiyya Muslim Community.

+She is passionate about public speaking and started addressing gatherings at the age of five.
+She is serving as the youth ambassador for Pakistan Association Dubai.
 She is interested in research, community work and international relations.